UCLNatSci/Interdisciplinary-Research-Skills/_sources/1_introduction/getting_started.md

 > Click on the file to view the contents.

-Notice that the latitude and longitude are the second and third item in each row.
+Notice that the latitude and longitude are the third and fourth item in each row.

 > Paste the following code into a new code cell.